ansellim/heartfailure/README.md

 The textual data in these patients’ discharge summaries was preprocessed with standard natural language techniques such as lemmatization and stopword removal.
 Thereafter, the textual data was embedded in appropriate vector representations before predictive models were trained.

 Classical machine learning techniques (XGBoost and support vector machine) as well as deep learning models (a vanilla recurrent neural network and a transformer-based architecture, namely BERT) were applied using their implementations in popular machine learning and deep learning libraries.

+Watch a video summary of the project here: [https://youtu.be/qAIEKtJm7mI](https://youtu.be/qAIEKtJm7mI).

 ## Get started